-The first obvious sign I wanted to shake things Mind you, considering I was hovering around the up was when I threw away the bright green 17 stone mark, that's definitely a shift in the right cardigan which my first ever great love had given me way back in 1984.
-I'd held onto it for direction.
-It's even meant I've finally been able to get back into some old clothes that had been over 30 years despite several house moves via hanging in my wardrobe, neglected for years. various countries (Austria, Germany, France and Spain to be precise).
+The first obvious sign I wanted to shake things up was when I threw away the bright green cardigan which my first ever great love had given me way back in 1984.
+I'd held onto it for over 30 years despite several house moves via various countries (Austria, Germany, France and Spain to be precise).
 That's a hell of a long time.
-Apparently, the secret is - and don't tell anyone

-- stop eating rubbish food, don't eat a meal last It had been knitted for him by his then girlfriend. thing at night and do some exercise.
-Who knew?
-I know, I know, I was theoretically the other Well, apart from almost everyone that is. woman.
+It had been knitted for him by his then girlfriend.
+I know, I know, I was theoretically the other woman.
 All right, I was the other woman.
-In my defence, no one among our mutual circle of friends liked her including, we all suspected, But why is it that this time when I've tried to lose weight I've only gone and lost some, when him.
+In my defence, no one among our mutual circle of friends liked her including, we all suspected, him.